ekkamai/voluum-csv/README.md

-# Voluum API to CSV For adwords
+# Voluum API to CSV For Adwords
 Generates a CSV for adwords to automatically import, just point the manual conversion source to the script with the voluum campaign id set

 1 - update voluum username & password in adwords_conversions.php